The Reds are set to make a second approach for the Northern Irishman as he becomes the owners' first choice ahead of Wigan manager Roberto Martinez

 The Swans are now braced for another approach from the Anfield club over the vacancy after Rodgers initially rejected their interest two weeks ago.
 At that stage, he wanted to avoid appearing disloyal to Swansea while the Reds had a long list of candidates, but now he is perceived as a genuine frontrunner.

 Rodgers wanted to avoid appearing disloyal to Swansea while the Reds had a long list of candidates, but now he is perceived as a genuine frontrunner

-FSG has come in for criticism for conducting a high profile search for a new boss since sacking Kenny Dalglish, but is now closing in on an appointment with Rodgers ready to take the role should it be offered.
+FSG have come in for criticism for conducting a high-profile search for a new boss since sacking Kenny Dalglish, but are now closing in on an appointment with Rodgers ready to take the role should it be offered.